 |Ideal for..||Those needing to use broadband on the move (e.g. if you stay at a hotel often and want to avoid bills) and/or you are a light user who checks e-mail and browses the web but not for those engaging in bandwidth intensive activities.||People looking for a broadband connection at home who might have requirements which increase over time, streaming videos, downloading music or sharing broadband with other members of the household.|

 As you can see, mobile broadband has some advantages and disadvantages, so you need to evaluate what works best for you.

-The most common modem is called the 'USB dongle' which is quite small these days, but you can get PCMCIA card and ExpressCard modems as well.
-In addition, it is possible to buy mobile broadband 'routers' which allow more than one person to share the connection
+The most common modem is called the 'USB dongle' which is quite small these days, but you may still find ExpressCard modems as well.
+In addition, it is possible to buy mobile broadband 'routers' which allow more than one person to share the connection.

 USB Broadband Modem 'dongle'